tyeatts75/Data310/project1.md

 (2) In your estimation is there a particular variable that may improve model performance?

 -  Regarding an additional variable that could improve the model, I believe that finding a way to specify where in a city a home is located could be very helpful.
-For instance, the reason my initial attempt at using chicago didn't work is because there is a significant price difference between southside and downtown Chicago for example.
+For instance, the reason my initial attempt at using Chicago didn't work is because there is a significant price difference between southside and downtown Chicago for example.
 To elaborate further, 2 bedrooms, 2 bathrooms, and 2000 square feet will cost much different depending on where it is located.
    To help the model improve an extra feature such as zip code would be very helpful.
 This would allow the model to